Tomaras of Gwalior: Manasimha (Man Singh Tomar) (1486-1516)

 In 1504, Sikander Lodi resumed his war against the Tomaras.
 First, he captured the Mandrayal fort, located to the east of Gwalior.
 He ransacked the area around Mandrayal, but many of his soldiers lost their lives in a subsequent epidemic outbreak, forcing him to return to Delhi.
 Sometime later, Lodi moved his base to the newly established city of Agra, which was located closer to Gwalior.
 He captured Dholpur, and then marched against Gwalior, characterizing the expedition as a jihad.
 From September 1505 to May 1506, Lodi managed to ransack the rural areas around Gwalior, but was unable to capture the Gwalior fort because of Manasimha's hit-and-run tactics.
 A scarcity of food resulting from Lodi's destruction of crops forced Lodi to give up the siege.
 During his return to Agra, Manasimha ambushed his army near Jatwar, inflicting heavy casualties on the invaders.

 Having failed in capturing the Gwalior fort, Lodi decided to capture the smaller forts surrounding Gwalior.
 Dholpur and Mandrayal were already in his control by this time.
 In February 1507, he captured the Uditnagar (Utgir or Avantgarh) fort lying on the Narwar-Gwalior route.
 In September 1507, he marched against Narwar, whose ruler (a member of the Tomara clan) fluctuated his allegiance between the Tomaras of Gwalior and the Malwa Sultanate.
 He captured the fort after a year-long siege.
 In December 1508, Lodi placed Narwar in charge of Raj Singh Kachchwaha, and marched to Lahar (Lahayer) located to the south-east of Gwalior.
 He stayed at Lahar for a few months, during which he cleared its neighbourhood of rebels.
 Over the next few years, Lodi remained busy in other conflicts.
 In 1516, he made a plan to capture Gwalior, but an illness prevented him from doing so.
-Manasimha died in 1516, and Sikander Lodi's illness also led to his death in November 1517.
+Manasimha died in July 1516, and Sikander Lodi's illness also led to his death in November 1517.

-Vikramaditya
+Vikramsimha (Vikramaditya) (1516-1523)

 In Gwalior, Manasimha was succeeded by his son Vikramaditya.
 Meanwhile, Sikander Lodi's successor Ibrahim Lodi had to fight with rebels, one of whom - Jalal Khan - took asylum in Gwalior.
 Ibrahim Khan sent a strong army to besiege Gwalior.
 Led by Azam Humayun Sarwani, this army comprised 30,000 cavalry and 300 elephants.
 During the siege, Jalal Khan left for Malwa so as not to cause any further trouble to his host.
 After offering some initial resistance, Vikramaditya realized that he was facing a certain defeat, and started peace negotiations.
-As part of a peace treaty, Ibrahim Lodi forced him to surrender Gwalior, and assigned the fief of Shamsabad to him.
+As part of a peace treaty, Ibrahim Lodi forced him to surrender Gwalior Fort, and assigned the fief of Shamsabad to him.
 Vikramaditya remained loyal to Ibrahim Lodi for the rest of his life, and died fighting beside him at the First Battle of Panipat against Babur.